White House says Biden won’t do Super Bowl interview, blames Fox

 Biden this week has done televised interviews with PBS Newshour and Telemundo during separate trips to Wisconsin and Florida.

-Presidents have for years done interviews with the network airing the Super Bowl, which is typically watched by millions of viewers.
+Presidents have typically done interviews with the network airing the Super Bowl, which is watched by millions of viewers, dating back to 2004.
 Former President Obama sat down twice for Super Bowl interviews with Fox during his presidency.

+Former President Donald Trump skipped an interview with NBC when the network broadcast the game in 2018.

 Fox News, the top-watched cable news network, has aggressively covered Biden’s campaign and presidency, with several of its leading prime-time hosts routinely criticizing his administration, policies and family business dealings.